Meet the Staff

 Tony is a 2007 graduate of the Ohio State University where he earned a Bachelor of Arts degree in European History.
 Tony joined the NECIC team as an intern during the summer of 2007 at which time he aided the executive director in establishing the nascent organization, and compiled an economic base assessment of Mansfield’s North End.

 From 2008 to 2011, Tony worked with NECIC staff and consultants to compile The North End Community Economic Development Plan.
 This document, guided by input from more than three hundred North End residents and stakeholders, articulates NECIC’s vision for the redevelopment of the North End.
+The plan was updated in 2017, with Tony once again at the helm.

-In 2013, Tony was tapped to lead all of NECIC’s housing related work.
 He was born and raised in Mansfield and is a 1994 graduate of Mansfield Senior High.

 Nyasha Oden, Community Organizer